 - Education and Science

-The Psychology Query Number Four
+The Psychology Query Number Four - Are There Different Types of Alcoholics?

 The Psychology Query is back after a short hiatus due to illness.
 Actually, this brings me to a point I’d like to make related to a number of questions I have received.
 Many questions I get from week to week ask for either advice related to medical conditions and treatment or recommendations for medications to take for different types of mental health conditions.
 With some limited exceptions, I will not be writing on medical issues in this series, for an important reason.